AdobeDocs/commerce-operations.en/help/installation/prerequisites/database/mysql-remote.md

 mysql -u <local database username> -h <database server ip address> -p
 ```

-If the MySQL monitor displays as follows, the database is ready for the Magento software:
+If the MySQL monitor displays as follows, the database is ready for Adobe Commerce or Magento Open Source:

 ```terminal
 Welcome to the MySQL monitor.
 Commands end with ; or \g.